 - For a large compress, try adding 60g fresh herbs to 600ml boiling water; or one part water to ten parts water.
 This is a large amount, yielding more than three 250 ml cups, but it’s a great way to prepare infusions for external use

-It is important to note, you should always keep herbs well covered, this will help to preserve any volatile oils and once infused, simply strain off the water.
+It is important to note that you should keep herbs well covered, this will help to preserve any volatile oils and once infused, simply strain off the water.

 For best results for cold infusions, follow the instructions below: